getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 ## Option C2: Anomaly Detection <a name="option-c2"></a>

 The backend detects anomalies in our customers' session data.
-If there is a significant drop, we can assume that the SDK crashes and disable it with a remote killswitch.
+If there is a significant drop, we can assume that the SDK works in NoOp mode.
 The logic has to correctly detect debug and staging releases and take sampling into account.

 ### Pros <a name="option-c2-pros"></a>

 1. No SDK changes are needed, so it works even for old SDK versions.
-2. This would be a useful feature for our customers even if we don’t link it to a remote killswitch.
+2. This would be a useful feature for our customers even with this RFC.

 ### Cons <a name="option-c2-cons"></a>

 1. Requires backend changes.
+2. It doesn't work when the SDK starts to crash for a new release for all users, as the backend won't know that there is a new release to expect data from unless users manually create the release.

 # Other Ideas to Increase Reliability